rqreyes/steezy/README.md

 Please list any assumptions or extra requirements you added to the application while developing below.

 - React Slick (class video carousel) contains a bug with centering the pagination numbers, so I had to directly edit the npm package
+- React Slick still uses depracated lifecycle hooks, so relative console errors may appear
+- Accounts for the time watched when the user pauses or seeks another location in the video
+- Set up a route where if an unauthenticated user clicks on a video, then take them to the login page, and then take them to the video directly
 - If I had more time, I would employ the following:
   - Account for the time watched when the user exists the video player (unable to access updated state on unmount with hooks)
   - Write tests with Jest and Enzyme